 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

 Well, one thing that can make choosing that tradesperson a little easier is if they have logos displayed, which show accreditation with a particular trade association or competent person scheme.
-So do you know how to spot the logos, and what they mean?
+So do you know how to spot the logos and what they mean?

-Ok, well the name is pretty easy, FENSA!
-In this article, a company correctly identified the FENSA logo too.
+FENSA is an easy name to remember - in this article, a company correctly identified the FENSA logo too.
 But what does it mean if you use a company with a FENSA logo?
 Well, here are some of the advantages of looking for the FENSA logo when having replacement windows and doors fitted in your property.

 FENSA deals with the technical aspects of window fitting and FENSA Fitters undergo training and are aware of the latest technical updates to the Building Regulations for window installation.
 FENSA is also the brand trusted by all local authorities, industry and government.
-All FENSA registered companies are continually re-assessed by an independent inspection body to ensure consistency of Building Regulations adherence and service.
+All FENSA registered companies are continually re-assessed by an independent inspection body too, ensuring consistency of Building Regulations adherence and service.

-FENSA proactively protects consumers from the cowboys: By withholding the scheme from those unable to pass FENSAs independent assessments; and also by reporting to Local Authorities and Trading Standards companies who erroneously claim FENSA registration, they can enable prosecution.
+FENSA proactively protects consumers from cowboy builders by withholding the scheme from those unable to pass FENSA's independent assessments.
+Also, by reporting to Local Authorities and Trading Standards companies who erroneously claim FENSA registration, they can enable prosecution.
 All work carried out by a FENSA installer must give a 5-10 year guarantee and come with aninsurance backed guaranteetoo.
 As a result, homeowners can have added peace of mind.

 So what other logos might be useful to know in the window industry?